peteroupc/CBOR/docs/PeterO.TrapException.md

     public PeterO.PrecisionContext Context { get; }

-Gets the precision context used during the operation that triggered the rap.
+Gets the precision context used during the operation that triggered the trap.
 May be null.

 <b>Returns:</b>